5 Rules For Managing Channel Partners Effectively

 To keep tabs on how to handle channel partners, it is essential to adopt an effective partner relationship management (PRM) tool.
 This makes the partnership process easy and efficient for both parties.

-A PRM is a software with default features containing functionalities peculiar to a product.
+A PRM is software with default features containing functionalities peculiar to a product.
 For instance, if a channel partnership demands a license renewal feature, then by default it is required on the software to guide channel partners in enrolling individuals wanting to renew their licenses.

 Other features generally contained in the software include onboarding, rewards/incentives, partner management, and others.
 There are numerous PRM tools in the market owing to the increasing expansion of indirect sales channels.